lebrunthibault/Protocol0-Ableton-Remote-Script/README.md

 - We can configure ableton like curves in the midi clips by scrolling a control.
 - Midi clips should be monophonic (as notes are mapped to automation) and the code is ensuring this by automatic remapping of manual note changes (can be surprising at first ^^)

+## Usage
+If you want to try the script try the following :
+- clone the repo in your remote scripts directory
+- Ensure python3 and autohotkey are installed on your system (if you're on windows)
+- create a .env.json file by duplicating the .env.json. and fill in the paths
+- Try using a controller with configurable note, CC and midi channels or modify the mappings in ./components/actionManagers.
+The bulk of the script uses the midi channel 15 and notes / CCs from 1 to 16.

 ## Code organisation